 Before you start integrating push notifications on your website, always remember to avoid vendor lock-in.
 Check out the guide to install push notifications without vendor lock-in.
 You can switch vendors any time without loss.

 Web Push Notification is one of the easiest ways to engage with users.
 Any online website can integrate and use Web Push Notifications.
-You don’t need to build the complete infrastructure.
+You don't need to build a complete infrastructure.
 There are many vendors who offer Push Notification services.
 In today's time push notification on a website is a must to re-engage users efficiently.
 Any website can use browser notifications to increase re-engagement with users.
 Moreover, for using browser push on mobile, you do not need any app.
 Browser Push Notifications will be delivered directly on the browser of both desktop and mobile.

-1.2 Where can I see Push Notification On Desktop & Mobile?
+How Web Push Notification Appears On Desktop & Mobile?

 - On Linux OS, Notifications will appear on the top right side of your browser